Skip to main content

 Are there any new requirements for us to meet?

 • Data protection complaints: if you don’t already do so, the DUAA requires you to take steps to help people who want to make complaints about how you use their personal information, such as providing an electronic complaints form.
 You must also acknowledge complaints within 30 days and respond to them ‘without undue delay’.
+We’ve published new complaints guidance for organisations to help you prepare.

 What help can we expect from the ICO?

-Updating all our guidance will take some time though, so until then we’ve produced a more detailed summary of all the data protection changes that might affect you.
+We’ve produced a more detailed summary of all the data protection changes that might affect you.
 We’ve written this for data protection experts, including those people within your organisation who are responsible for making any changes you decide to make.

 The DUAA also makes some changes to the ICO to help us regulate more effectively: